amin-samadi-khoshkho/Forwward-algorithm-HMM/README.md

 a.
 Sketch the state diagram for two models.

 b.
-Which model is more likely to produce the observation sequence {$A, B, A$} ?
+Which model is more likely to produce the observation sequence {A, B, A} ?